Why Does Weed Make You Laugh? What Does The Science Say

 Researchers have continued to chip away at how laughter affects the brain.
 Years of analysis have highlighted several areas that researchers believe play critical roles in creating the connection and its effects.
 Still, there is much more to learn.

 Duchenne laughter is associated with moments of genuine enjoyment.
-Much like a Duchenne smile, this type of laughter is typically accompanied by full facial features, including uplifted cheeks, crinkled eyes and a smile.
-Some researchers have connected this type of laughter to the brainstem and the limbic system, which is responsible for controlling emotions like fear, anger and anxiety.
+Much like a Duchenne smile, this type of laughter typically accompanies full facial features, including uplifted cheeks, crinkled eyes, and a smile.
+Some researchers have connected this type of laughter to the brainstem and the limbic system, which is responsible for controlling emotions like fear, anger, and anxiety.

-Research from the past 15 to 20 years revealed that science is still only just scratching the surface of a complex and fascinating subject.
-As one researcher noted, many questions remain, despite the subject being analyzed for roughly 100 years.
+Research from the past 15 to 20 years revealed that science is still only scratching the surface of a complex and fascinating subject.
+As one researcher noted, many questions remain despite the subject having been analyzed for roughly 100 years.

 So why does weed make you laugh?
-Much like the ongoing laughter-brain conundrum, experts aren't entirely sure.
-But there are some theories and reports to consider.
+Much like the ongoing laughter-brain problem, experts aren't entirely sure.
+However, there are some theories and reports to consider.

 Notable findings include results from 2008, where researchers concluded that delta-9 THC produced a dopamine release in humans.4 Dopamine is also linked to happiness levels, as well as other emotions.
 Still, additional research is required to make any definitive statements.